Los Minerales, Texas

 Los Minerales is a census-designated place (CDP) in Webb County, Texas, United States.
-This was a new CDP formed from parts of the Ranchos Penitas West CDP and additional area prior to the 2010 census, with a population of 20.
+It was a new CDP formed from parts of the Ranchos Penitas West CDP and additional area prior to the 2010 census.
+As of the 2020 census, Los Minerales had a population of 30.

 It is one of several colonias in the county.

 Geography

 Los Minerales is located at (27.655483, -99.617827).
 The CDP has a total area of 1.1 sqmi, all land.

 Demographics

 Los Minerales first appeared as a census designated place prior to the 2010 U.S. census after being carved out of the Ranchos Penitas West CDP.